michaelzhou0723/pthpool/README.md

 Pthpool
 ===========
-Pthpool is a lightweight, POSIX compliant thread pool implementation that aims for a balance between powerful features and simple API.
+Pthpool is a lightweight, POSIX compliant thread pool implementation that aims to achieve a balance between useful functionality and simple API.

-## Features
 - Easy integration with existing code using pthread
-- Future object to query asynchronous execution results
+- Timed wait for asynchronous execution result
-- Flexible API to accomodate different tasks
+- Flexible to cancel pending tasks

----